ipspace/netlab/docs/module/evpn.md

 VLAN-Aware Bundle Service is disabled by default and has to be enabled by setting **evpn.vlan_bundle_service** parameter to _True_.
 Although that parameter is a global/node parameter, it might not be a good idea to use different settings on different nodes.

 VLAN-Aware Bundle Service uses VRF configuration (and thus requires [VRF configuration module](vrf.md)).
-All VLANs belonging to a single VRF are configured as a VLAN bundle.
-[RD and RT values assigned by VRF module](vrf.md#rd-and-rt-values) are used to configure the VLAN bundle; you can set **evpn.evi** VRF parameter to set the EVPN Instance identifier.
+All VLANs belonging to a single VRF are configured as a VLAN bundle, modeled as a single EVPN Instance.
+[RD and RT values assigned by VRF module](vrf.md#rd-and-rt-values) are used to configure the VLAN bundle; you can set **evpn.evi** VRF parameter to set the EVPN Instance identifier

-The default value of VRF EVPN Instance identifier is the VLAN ID of the first VLAN in that VRF.
+The default value of VRF EVPN Instance identifier is the VLAN ID of the first VLAN referencing that VRF (typically lowest when auto-generated)

 ### Integrated Routing and Bridging